MarramWind Offshore Windfarm

 Next steps

-The insights gathered from stakeholders during the first two rounds of consultation played a key role in shaping and refining the current design of the project.
-We are now inviting further feedback on our updated project design as part of our third consultation period.
+The insights gathered from stakeholders during the first three rounds of consultation played a key role in shaping and refining the current design of the project.

 Engaging with stakeholders is a vital part of MarramWind’s development.
 We’re committed to designing an offshore wind farm that reflects local needs and delivers long-term benefits for communities across Aberdeenshire and beyond.

-As part of our Pre-Application Consultation, we held two rounds of statutory consultation in 2024, which included:
+As part of our Pre-Application Consultation, we have held three rounds of statutory consultation over 2024 and 2025, which have included:

-• Two in-person events at both Peterhead and Longside
+• In-person events at both Peterhead and Longside

-Around 300 people took part, gaining insights into the project, asking questions, and sharing feedback on our proposed offshore and onshore infrastructure.
+Around 340 people have taken part, gaining insights into the project, asking questions, and sharing feedback on our proposed offshore and onshore infrastructure.

 a

-All consultation materials—including booklets, banners, maps, and a feedback questionnaire—were available online through the virtual exhibition.
-Materials from the consultation can be found here.
+All previous consultation materials - including booklets, banners, maps, and a feedback questionnaire - were available online via online virtual exhibitions, which can be found here.